-Seeing monuments and museums is important, but so is discovering the tradition and culture behind them.
-In the case of Lisbon, the fado is the artistic tradition that you'll fall in love with.
+Seeing monuments and museums is what you travel for, but so is discovering the tradition and culture behind them.
+In the case of Lisbon, fado is the artistic tradition that you'll fall in love with.

 1. Types of tickets for a fado show

 Fado is a song accompanied by guitars, Intangible Heritage of Humanity.
-It is a melancholic music that emerged in the humble neighborhoods of the Portuguese capital and today, these are options to enjoy a fado show more outstanding:
+It is melancholic music that emerged in the humble neighborhoods of the Portuguese capital and today, these are options to enjoy an outstanding fado show:

 2. Live fado show

-If you want to make sure you get your ticket, it is best to book in advance; this way you will also avoid queues at the entrance of the show.
+If you want to be sure of your ticket it is best to book in advance; this way you will also avoid queues at the entrance of the show.
 What will you see in this 50-minute show?
 A couple of singers accompanied by acoustic guitars, giving a melancholic air to one of the most special nights you will experience in the capital of Portugal.

 This option is perfect for all those who do not know the musical genre of fado and want to approach it in an authentic way and with all the guarantees of watching a legitimate fado show.